 Open fireplaces are open-flame fireboxes with no glass panel.
 They are still featured in many homes, both traditional and new ones.
 An open fireplace should be considered a furnishing object, used very often in order to enjoy the decorative function of the flame or to occasionally cook food over the embers.
 It should not be regarded as a heating solution because of its poor performance and high particulate emissions, which make an open fireplace a costly whim and also cause major air pollution.

 As much as an open fireplace burns natural and “carbon-neutral” fuel, such as wood, it also becomes a key source of emissions of fine particles and other unwanted compounds as it does not have any combustion optimisation system – to the extent that it is even prohibited to turn on open-flame fireboxes in high urban density areas with significant air pollution.
-In this regard, please see the resolutions issued since 2010 in Germany, in 2016 by the regional authorities in Lombardy and Veneto in Italy or in 2015 in the Île-de-France region in France.
+In this regard, please see the resolutions issued in Germany, in Italy or in the Île-de-France region in France.